On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Evolving isolated binary populations with

 \section{Evolving isolated binary populations with $\bse$}

 In this study, several sets of $1.2\times10^7$ isolated binaries are evolved (Sec.~\ref{popsynth}).
 To facilitate evolving a large number of isolated binaries with $\bse$, a self-developed wrapper script, written in the python programming language, is utilised.
 The script invokes $\bse$ to evolve a number of independent individual binaries in parallel, on a specified number of CPU threads, and does the relevant post-processing of the outcomes (\eg, processing of output strings, extraction of stellar remnants and their properties, GW merger search, preparing convenient output data), also in parallel.
-The parallelization is achieved by utilizing the freely available python package {\tt multiprocessing}, which has capabilities similar to the more traditional API {\tt OpenMP}.
+The parallelization is achieved by utilizing the built-in python package {\tt multiprocessing}.
 To what extent acceleration can be achieved compared to a single-core run depends on the number of parallel threads utilised and as well on the write speed of the storage drive where the output data is written.
 With $6\times48$ parallel threads and SSD-type drives, a set of $6\times 2\times 10^6$ massive binaries could be evolved in approx. 10 hours.
 With $6\times64$ threads and ultra-high-speed, HPC-quality (or `machine learning') drives, such a set could be evolved within approx. 5 hours.
 The wrapper is currently under further development but is available upon reasonable request to the corresponding author.